 4. Dad time is well spent

-So if we want to raise girls that are strong enough to walk away from abusive relationships, or that can demand respect from a roomful of boys, we need to give them the gift of a strong, healthy, respectful relationship with her dad.
+So if we want to raise girls that are strong enough to walk away from abusive relationships, or that can demand respect from a room full of boys, we need to give them the gift of a strong, healthy, respectful relationship with her dad.
 (Or, if he’s not available, with another trusted male role model.)

 5. Own your smarts